Braedon-Wooding-Uni/blog/content/blog/lambda_crabs_1.md

 'a: 'c
 ```

-In other words, regions are hierarchal.
+In other words, regions are hierarchical.
 It might seem very simple, but the implications are in fact very important: it allows us to conclude things from transitivity.
 Think of it like you can "inherit" bounds from outliving regions.

 For example,